AndnixSH/Il2CppDumper-GUI/README.md

 # Il2CppDumper GUI

 This is the simple GUI version of Perfare's Il2CppDumper.
-The GUI is based on Bunifu Framework
+The GUI is based on Bunifu Framework because I like it

 Support drag and drop with APK and decrypted IPA file for auto dump